char0n/ffmpeg-php/README.md

 # FFmpegPHP

-FFmpegPHP is a pure OO [PSR-4 compatible](https://www.php-fig.org/psr/psr-4/) PHP port of [ffmpeg-php](http://ffmpeg-php.sourceforge.net/) library (written in C).
+FFmpegPHP is a pure OO [PSR-4 compatible](https://www.php-fig.org/psr/psr-4/) PHP port of [ffmpeg-php](http://ffmpeg-php.sourceforge.net/) library (that was written in C).
 It adds an easy to use, object-oriented API for accessing and retrieving information from video and audio files.
 It has methods for returning frames from movie files as images that can be manipulated using PHP image functions.
 This works well for automatically creating thumbnail images from movies.